denispeplin/so_notifier/README.md

 ### The algorithm

+Question IDs are incremental, that makes finding new questions an easy task.
-The notification algorithm uses two vectors and one HashSet:
+The notification algorithm uses two vectors and one `u32` number containing the latest question ID that is stored between runs.
-One vector to store records that were just retrieved, another to store new ones and a HashSet to store question IDs from the previous run between runs.

 It is meant to be running in a loop and execute the following steps:

 - Get latest 10 questions of a particular tag
 - Save them into an vector of a freshly retrieved records
-- If the HashSet is empty,
-- Collect only new records into another vector, basing on contents of the HashSet.
+- Copy new records (those IDs are greater than the latest question ID) into another vector of new questions
-    - if the HashSet is empty (means it's the first run) set the vector of new records to be empty
+    - if the latest question id equals to its initial value of `u32::MAX` (means it's the first run), no new questions would be collected
-    - Otherwise, fill it with the new records
-      (IDs of those are not in the HashSet)
 - Go through the new questions and send notifications
-- Put the freshly retrieved question IDs into the HashSet
+- Update the value of the latest question ID
 - Wait one minute before continuing the loop

 ### Build